tsackton/taelgar/People/Sembarans/Ida Rosfeld.md

 >Based in: Cleenseau, [[Sembara]]
 >Location (updated October 21, 1719): Cleenseau, [[Sembara]]

-Ida is the captain of the [[Cleenseau Garrison of the Army of the West|Cleenseau Garrison]] of the [[Army of the West]].
+Ida is the captain of the [[Army Garrison of Cleenseau|Cleenseau Garrison]] of the [[Army of the West]].
 She is a no-nonsense commander who respects very few people other than [[Rosalind Essford]] and is known for her sharp tongue and legendary capacity for ale.